crate/crate-operator/utils/dc_util/README.md

 cratedb side.
 However, this can now be controlled via the `dc-util-graceful-stop` StatefulSet label or remains true by default.

+**NEW**: The tool now intelligently detects if a StatefulSet has a PostStart hook configured with dc_util reset-routing capability.
+If no such PostStart hook exists, routing allocation changes are skipped to prevent permanent cluster misconfiguration.

 Before doing that, the STS is checked for the number of replicas configured.
 This is done to figure out whether a FULL stop of all PODS in the cratedb Cluster is _scheduled_.
 In case of a FULL restart there is **NO** decommission sent to the cluster and the k8s shutdown continues by sending `SIGTERM`.

+**NEW**: The tool now also detects single node clusters (replicas=1) and automatically skips decommission since there are no other nodes to migrate data to, preventing potential failures or hanging operations.

 For having access to the number of replicas on the sts, additional permission need to be granted to the ServiceAccount: